Cray-HPE/docs-csm/install/prepare_site_init.md

 1. (`pit#`) Set environment variables for the LDAP server and its port.

-   In the example below, the LDAP server has the hostname `dcldap2.hpc.amslabs.hpecorp.net` and is using the port 636.
+   In the following example, the LDAP server has the hostname `dcldap2.hpc.amslabs.hpecorp.net` and is using the port 636.

    ```bash
    LDAP=dcldap2.hpc.amslabs.hpecorp.net